Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 ### META_APPLICATION_IDENTIFIER
 Application's identifier, application's name with limitation posed by the underlying platform

+### META_APPLICATION_INSTALL_STYLE
+This variable controls the above mentioned paradigms used in the application:

+* STANDALONE for standalone paradigm
+* SHC for S.H.C.
+* FHS for F.H.S.

 ### Software Directories Configuration(S.D.C.)
 This section defines and determines the directories referred by the software